CARA-ch/ch-emed-epr/input/pagecontent/guidance_treatment.md

 #### Ingredients

 Implementers SHOULD specify the ingredients of the medication.
+Active principles SHOULD be flagged with `isActive = true`.
 The absence of ingredients must be exceptional and restricted to borderline cases.

 #### Others